 It is no secret that distressed properties in larger metro areas provide ample opportunities for real estate investors to purchase a property that can be fixed up and resold at a premium.
 In fact, the study shows that flipped houses were originally purchased at 26% below the estimated market value.

-Here is how some of Asset Based Lending’s most popular hard money lending areas stacked up last year:
+Here is how some of Asset Based Lending’s most popular hard money lending areas with an average net profit for flipping a house stacked up last year:

 New York – Newark – Jersey City (NY, NJ)